Lin1ey/old-website/pages/CourseWiki/CourseWiki.md

 ### Profile

 A user can customize their own profile for easier socializing.
-It also
+It also shows the courses the user has enrolled on the courses page.

+#### Profile Demo

+LINK

+### Technical Details

+The web application is created using React.js, styled using the material-ui library.

+For storage and database purposes, we are using Firebase for info retrival and storage.

+It also uses python with flask for a bit of backend functionality.

 ## Download/Code